 J.P.’s Patronage Transference Model (PTM from here on) factors, not only aspects of the prior theories, but also these cultural concepts that framed the image of the atonement in the Biblical author’s minds.
 The question is, does Jesus serve as our substitute for divine punishment or as our representative, in that we are in some way on the cross with Him?
 Factoring in the above cultural views leads us to conclude the latter is the likeliest option.
 As the body of Christ, we share our identity with Jesus Himself.

 How does this work?
 If we share our identity with Jesus, and if He is sinless, then we too become sinless by corporate association.
 Jesus has already carried our sin and shame so that we will bear it no longer.
 This is the essence of the PTM model.
 The question now is, how do we answer the criticism that this is an irresponsible code of behavior?
 Is it true that all we’re doing is leaning on Christ’s death to avoid taking responsibility for our actions?
-To answer this we will draw the analogy of a criminal and his friend taking his place.
+To answer this we will draw from the analogy of a criminal and his friend taking his place.

 The first answer we can give is one already noted.
 As Christ’s atonement is representative, not substitutive, of our sins, the objection loses some of its weight.
 To demonstrate the steps of the atonement we can break the analogy into three parts.